Marsh Award for Ecologists in Africa

 - Service on national committees/advisory boards.

-The nomination process for this award is closed for 2018.
-The next round of award nominations opens in early 2019.
+The nomination process for this award is now open.
+The closing date is 24 April 2019.

 Like what we stand for?